madhu14t/FlampyBirmd-Game/README.md

 ![Flampy Birmd 2.0](https://github.com/pervelaHemanth23/FlampyBirmd/blob/main/ScreenShots/Flampy%20Birmd%202.0.png)

-**The 2.0 Version is still a work in progress.** Things i will have to fix include but are not limited to:
+**The 2.0 Version is still a work in progress.** Things I will have to fix include but are not limited to:

 * Make the arrow fall down after it hits the target
 * If the arrow doesn't hit the target, the bird will fly indefinitely.
 I would want to kill the bird if the arrow misses the target.